MikePacey/Lancaster-HEC/docs/nodetypes.rst

 * If **node_type=40core192G** is specified, the job will be eligible to run on compute nodes of type 40core192G with a memory resource request of 4.75G per core (for a total of 190G per node).

-* If note_type=64core256G is specified, the job will be eligible to run on compute nodes of type 64core256G with a memory resource request of 3.95G per core (for a total of 252.8G per node).
+* If **node_type=64core256G** is specified, the job will be eligible to run on compute nodes of type 64core256G with a memory resource request of 3.95G per core (for a total of 252.8G per node).

 For parallel jobs that do not make an exclusive request (ie, OpenMP jobs requesting a number of cores all on the same compute node):

-* If no node_type is specified the job will be eligible to run on any node that offers at least as many cores as requested.
+* If no node_type is specified the job will be eligible to run on any node that can suport the number of cores and amount of memory requested